klearliu/clear-learns-unity/README.md

   - select camera from play and press 'F' to focus on it
   - to run the game hit the play button

+# Jan 18, 2024

+6) Moving Camera
+   - Moving & rotating camera

+7) Customize the Interface Layout
+   - Top right contains:
+    - 2 by 3
+    - 4 split (good for 2D)
+    - Default
+    - Tall
+    - Wide
+   - You can save your own custom layout

+All seven "Getting Started" components are now completed

+1) Create and Apply first C# Script
+   - Go to Project tab > right click on Assets > Create > Folder "Scripts"
+   - Navigate to newly created "Scripts" Folder and create C# script "PlayerController"
+   - NOTE: If you ever rename a C# Script you will also have to change the public class to the same name
+   - Left click on your script and drag it to your object(ex player controller to a vehicle)
+       - This is called Adding Component in Unity
+2) Opening C# script in Unity
+   - Double click on your C# script and it will open up Visual Studios Code
+3) Since we want to affect the 'Transform' tab in Unity we will create a line of code in Update()
+   >>> transform.Translate(0,0,1);